GitYiheng/machine_learning_from_getting_started_to_giving_up/notes/vim.md

 `:[N]bp[!] [+cmd] [N]` go to `[N]`th previous buffer list. `[N]` defaults to one.
 Wraps around the end of the buffer list.

+`:bf [+cmd]` go to first buffer in buffer list.
+If the buffer list is empty, go to the first unlisted buffer.

+`:bl[!] [+cmd]` go to last buffer in buffer list.
+If the buffer list is empty, go to the last unlisted buffer.

 `:bad [+lnum] {fname}` add file name `{fname}` to the buffer list, without loading it.
 If `lnum` is specified, the cursor will be positioned at that line when the buffer is first entered.

 `:bd[!]
 [N]` unload buffer `[N]` (default: current buffer) and delete it from the buffer list.
 If the buffer was changed, this fails, unless when `[!]` is specified, in which case changes are lost.
 The file remains unaffected.
 Any windows for this buffer are closed.
 If buffer `[N]` is the current buffer, another buffer will be displayed instead.
 This is the most recent entry in the jump list that points into a loaded buffer.